 Community Outreach Program

-Our Drug Treatment Court is part of a national effort that recognizes that criminal behavior is often the result of a mental health or substance use issue.
+Our Treatment Courts, on both State and Federal levels are part of a national effort that recognizes that criminal behavior is often the result of mental health and/or substance use issues.
+Treatment Courts bring together judiciary, prosecution, defense bar, and Howard Center to provide treatment for non-violent offenders whose crimes were a result of substance use and mental health-related issues.
+Unlike other courts, Treatment Courts focus on helping non-violent offenders with substance use or mental health-related issues to find restoration in recovery and become productive citizens.
 Our goal is to provide treatment, avoid incarceration, and help individuals develop a healthy lifestyle.

 To graduate from the program, individuals need to be:

-- Enrolled in a Medication Assisted Treatment Program (MAT)
+- 100% free from all non-prescribed substances and/or enrolled in a Medication Assisted Treatment Program (MAT)

 - Have stable housing